 How Preconceived Beliefs Regarding Motorcyclists Can Hurt Your Claim

-Unfortunately, if a motorcycle accident is not settled, and therefore, goes to trial, jurors may have certain biases regarding motorcyclists which can significantly hurt the case.
-Specifically, many people tend to believe that motorcyclists are risk-takers, straight out of “Easy Rider,” who routinely drive too fast and drive in a reckless manner.
-In truth, most motorcyclists are safe drivers who obey the rules of the road, simply enjoying the freedom of a motorcycle or the good gas mileage.
+Unfortunately, if a motorcycle accident is not settled, and therefore, goes to trial, jurors may have certain biases against motorcyclists, which can significantly hurt the case.
+Specifically, many people tend to believe that motorcyclists are risk-takers, straight out of “Easy Rider,” who routinely drive too fast and recklessly.
+In truth, most motorcyclists are safe drivers who obey the rules of the road, simply enjoying the freedom of riding a motorcycle or the excellent gas mileage.

 At The Lobb Law Firm, we will immediately go to work combatting these preconceived notions.
-We want the facts of the case to speak for themselves and will aggressively fight to ensure that occurs.
+We want the facts of the case to speak for themselves and aggressively fight to ensure it occurs.
 At The Lobb Law Firm, we genuinely care about our clients, and we care about you.
-We will stand strong against insurance companies while ensuring that juror bias does not affect your settlement following your motorcycle accident.
+Our motorcycle accident attorneys will stand firm against insurance companies while ensuring that juror bias does not affect your settlement following your motorcycle accident.

 Dealing with Catastrophic Injuries Following Your Michigan Motorcycle Accident

 Because of the extent of your injuries following a Michigan motorcycle accident, you could find yourself injured so severely you are unable to return to work.
-If you are unable to work, you are likely also unable to pay your normal monthly expenses, let alone your medical expenses.
+If you are unable to work, you are likely also unable to pay your regular monthly expenses, let alone your medical costs.
 The world can look pretty grim when you find yourself in such a situation.

-There are many forms of catastrophic injury which can forever change the lives of the victim and his or her family members.
-Traumatic brain injury, severe burns, limb amputation, spinal cord injury, blindness, multiple fractures, nerve injury to the torso, arms or shoulders, or road rash so severe it leads to a major infection, are all potential motorcycle accident injuries.
-This level of injury can result the necessity for many years—or a lifetime—of medical treatment, continuous care, and other types of support.
-A spinal cord injury could result in being confined to a wheelchair, while a traumatic brain injury could result in the necessity for long-term care.
+Many forms of catastrophic injury can forever change the lives of the victim and their family members.
+Traumatic brain injury, severe burns, limb amputation, spinal cord injury, blindness, multiple fractures, nerve injury to the torso, arms or shoulders, or road rash so severe it leads to a major infection all potential motorcycle accident injuries.
+This level of injury can result in the necessity for many years—or a lifetime—of medical treatment, continuous care, and other types of support.
+A spinal cord injury could result in being in a wheelchair, while a traumatic brain injury could result in the necessity for long-term care.

-Can Southfield Injury Lawyers Help Following Your Michigan Motorcycle Accident?
+Can Our Injury Lawyers Help Following Your Michigan Motorcycle Accident?

-The Lobb Law Firm Southfield injury lawyers bring their expertise and knowledge to each and every case, exploring every potential source of liability to ensure you receive the damages you are entitled to following your Michigan motorcycle accident.
-Remember, when you talk to a Lobb Law Firm attorney, you will feel the difference—you will immediately know that we truly care.
+The Lobb Law Firm Southfield injury lawyers bring their expertise and knowledge to each case, exploring every potential source of liability to ensure you receive the damages you are entitled to following your Michigan motorcycle accident.
+Remember, when you talk to a Lobb Law Firm attorney, you will feel the difference, you will immediately know that we genuinely care.
 And because we care, we will passionately fight on your behalf to ensure you get the medical treatment you need, as well as other benefits you need and deserve.
-We believe your peace of mind is invaluable, and we will work hard to give you that to you.
+We believe your peace of mind is invaluable, and we will work hard to give that to you.